Manuelshub/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - `6-superstitious_numbers`: This script displays numbers from 1 to 20 and displays 4 and then bad luck from china for the 4th iteration, 9 and then bad luck from japan, 17 and then bad luck from italy.

+- `7-clock`: This script displays the time for 12 hours and 59 minutes.

 ## Usage